Location:Timberview Middle School

 - Ability to follow oral and written instructions

 - Ability to maintain confidentiality

-- Ability to operate standard office equipment, performing a wide range of supportive tasks
+- Ability to operate and care for standard custodial equipment, performing a wide range of custodial tasks

 - Ability to work days, hours, locations, and assignments as directed by the supervisor within the position responsibilities